fadden/CiderPress2/FileConv/Gfx/BitmapFont-notes.md

 _IMv1_, p.I-230 declares that every font must have a "missing symbol", and the characters with ASCII codes $00 (NUL), $09 (horizontal tab), and $0d (carriage return) must not be missing from the font.
-In practice, most but not all fonts define $09/$0d, fewer define $00, and the last glyph in every font is de facto the missing symbol glyph.
+In practice, most but not all fonts define $09/$0d, and fewer define $00.

 ### Font Type ###